-An agricultural tenancy is any arrangement giving someone who is not the owner of a farm the right to use the farm for agricultural purposes.
+An agricultural tenancy is any arrangement that allows a person, who is not the owner, to use a farm for agricultural purposes.
 In some instances they may also live on the farm.

-Where the predominant use of a property is for the purpose of agriculture the Agricultural Tenancies Act 1990 applies to the tenancy.
-The Residential Tenancies Act 2010 does not apply to such tenancies.
+Where the predominant use of a property is for the purpose of agriculture the Agricultural Tenancies Act 1990 applies to the tenancy and the Residential Tenancies Act 2010 is void.

 Agricultural tenancy laws only apply to farms that are:

 - occupied or used by a tenant or intended to be occupied or used by a tenant.

 Agricultural tenancies can be used for grazing, dairying, pig farming, poultry farming, viticulture, orcharding, bee-keeping, horticulture, growing of vegetables or other crops of any kind, forestry, or any combination of these activities.

 - a lease or licence